-On March 15, 2012, China issued the Standard Regarding Nutritional Fortification Substances in Foods (GB 14880-2012), which became effective on January 1, 2013.
+On March 15, 2012, China issued the Standard for Nutritional Fortification Substances in Foods (GB 14880-2012), which went into effect on January 1, 2013.
 The Standard defines the purposes of nutritional fortification substances, provides a positive list of allowable fortification substances, identifies the food categories for which their use is permitted, and provides the allowable sources of fortification substances.